 As you begin to organize a group of faculty and staff to complete and discuss this guide, we encourage you to access and review The Imperative for Change and The Path to Change.
 These resources are available in the Resources and Tool Kits section of the Delphi Project on the Changing Faculty and Student Success website at http://resources.thechangingfaculty.org

 Question Sections

-Data | Page 9
+Faculty Data Overview | Page 9

-Which data are available to inform decisions, policy development, and planning?
+Which data are available to inform decision making?